Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 Vitamin D promotes the absorption of calcium and phosphorus from the gastrointestinal tract.
 A deficiency of vitamin D makes it difficult to maintain proper calcium and phosphorus levels in bones, which can cause rickets.

-If a vitamin D or calcium deficiency causes rickets, adding vitamin D or calcium to the diet generally corrects any resulting bone problems for your child.
-Rickets due to a genetic condition may require additional medications or other treatment.
-Some skeletal deformities caused by rickets may need corrective surgery.
+Adding vitamin D or calcium to the diet generally corrects the bone problems associated with rickets.
+When rickets are due to another underlying medical problem, your child may need additional medications or other treatment.
+Some skeletal deformities caused by rickets may require corrective surgery.

 - Delayed growth